The Early Years

 In 1993, our family reached a giant fork in the road.
 While my dad received an offer that he couldn’t refuse in Korea, my mom received what I believe to this day to be an even better offer from a well known hospital in the US; the hospital itself was located in one of the most dangerous city in North America.
 Eventually, we moved back to Korea and my mom decided to volunteer and work pro bono.
 Strangely, it was difficult adjusting to the new culture.

-After few years, the Korean language still wasn’t my greatest forte.
-But I was freelancing creating ANSI pages for BBS communities living on VT mode terminals.
-And few times, I was lucky enough to find a gig to develop homepages which paid close to 300 US dollars per HTML page.
+Even after a few years, the Korean language wasn’t my forte.
+However, I was freelancing by creating ANSI pages for bulletin board system (BBS) communities living on virtual terminal (VT) mode terminals.
+Every so often, I was lucky enough to develop homepages where I was able to earn nearly $300 per HTML page.

-Last but not least — not really knowing when my journey on planet earth will end, I could only hope to live the rest of life with integrity, grace and courage.
+Since I don’t know when my time on this beautiful planet will come to an end, I can only hope to live the rest of my time with integrity, grace, and courage.